-So a big thank-you to the thousands of people on the mailing list who use email and purchase online, because without you this one-person show would be too uneconomic and inefficient to be sustainable – I simply couldn’t do it.
+So a big thank-you to the thousands of people on the mailing list who purchase online, because without you this one-person show would be too uneconomic and inefficient to be sustainable – I simply couldn’t do it.
 You are helping me to keep on recording life in the Australian bush, and to keep the cost of books, cards and photographs at an affordable level.

 People on the mailing list recorded as buyers receive priority for exhibition opening nights when exhibition venues require attendance numbers to be capped, and special offers when books are published.